Brighter Shores: Gameplay

 Brighter Shores game is set in a fantasy world, allowing players to select from one of three classes.
-Players exist in a shared multiplayer world, where they can train various professions, such as guard, forager, and chef.
-Players can train these skills and explore the world by doing activities such as combat, brewing potions, magic, and teleportation.
+Players exist in a shared multiplayer world, where they can train various professions, such as combat, forager, and chef.
+Players can train these skills and explore the world by doing activities such as fighting monsters, brewing potions, magic, and teleportation.
 Professions are leveled up by gaining experience points, and higher levels in each profession grant access to more tools to use and activities to do for that profession.

 The game is structured in episodes, with each episode giving access to additional professions, areas, and quests.
 Episodes One and Two are free to play, and Episodes Three and Four require a subscription.

 Achieving certain level milestones in professions grants players the ability to purchase and wear a cape related to that profession.
 Capes are awarded at levels 50, 100, 200, and 500 for each profession.